 Yolo County’s Microbusiness COVID-19 Relief Grant Program aims to support underserved small businesses through the area.
 Eligible microbusinesses can apply for grants of $2,500.
 To qualify, companies must have less than five full time equivalent employees and show significant harm from the COVID-19 pandemic.
 Applications will be accepted through October 15 or until all funds have been distributed.Princeton Small Business Resiliency Fund

 The Princeton Small Business Resiliency Fund is launching a new round of grant funding to support businesses that didn’t receive funds previously.
 This round will include about $20,000 in total funding.
 Funded mainly through a gift from Princeton University, the program has already awarded more than $440,000 through previous rounds over the past two years.
 To qualify, businesses should have a storefront in the city of Princeton and no more than 25 employees.
 Applications will be accepted on a first-come, first-served basis until funds have been distributed.

-This article, "Which Small Businesses Recovered Best After Getting a PPP Loan?" was first published on Small Business Trends
+This article, "Comcast Offering Grants to Small Businesses in Five Large Metro Areas" was first published on Small Business Trends